kristinemlarson/gnssrefl/README.md

 *rinex2snr tgho 2020 132 -archive nz*

 What if you want to run the code for all the data for a given year?
+This command analyzes all the data from the year 2019.

 *rinex2snr tgho 2019 1  -archive nz -doy_end 365*